Smog-Olufolahan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed: sudo chmod -R +111 */
 ## 12. More directories
 * A script that creates a directory called dir_holberton with permissions 751 in the working directory: mkdir -m 751 dir_holberton
+## 13. Change group
+* A script that changes the group owner to holberton for the file hello: chgrp holberton hello
+## 14.